Ambikesh-05/Travel-and-Tourism-Booking-System/README.md

 # 🌍 Travel & Tourism Booking System

-A **full-stack web application** built using **PHP, MySQL, HTML, CSS, and JavaScript** that allows users to explore, book, and manage travel tours efficiently.
+A **full-stack web application** built using **PHP, MySQL, HTML, CSS, and JavaScript** that allows users to explore and book tours efficiently.
 The system includes **secure user authentication** and a powerful **admin panel** for complete tour and booking management.

 ---